Instyx/intrinsic_parameterization/README.md

 ### Menu Items

 On the menu left, under the category "Parameterization":
-- Free boundary[^1]
+- `Free boundary`[^1]
     * Unmarked: fixed boundary
     * Marked  : free boundary
-- ARAP/SLIM iterations: the number of iterations used for the global/local approach when minimized w.r.t.
+- `ARAP/SLIM iterations`: the number of iterations used for the global/local approach when minimized w.r.t.
 ARAP, symmetric Dirichlet energies
-- Flip granularity: represents after how many iterations of the global/local approaches intrinsic flipping is performed when computing intrinsic parameterization
+- `Flip granularity`: represents after how many iterations of the global/local approaches intrinsic flipping is performed when computing intrinsic parameterization
-- intrinsic grad
+- `intrinsic grad`
     * Unmarked: Use extrinsic triangulation for mesh parameterization
     * Marked  : Use intrinsic triangulation for mesh parameterization
-- intrinsic edges
+- `intrinsic edges`
     * Unmarked: Intrinsic edges are not displayed when keys `s,b,c,v` are pressed
     * Marked  : Intrinsic edges are displayed as red edges when keys `s,b,c,v` are pressed
 - select one of the energies Dirichlet, symmetric Dirichlet, ASAP, ARAP for parameterization and computing total energy